kalisio/kano/docs/guides/getting-started.md

 The catalog allows to manage the layers displayed on your view.
 You can show/hide a layer by selecting it in the relevant category.

-Using the overflow menu on a layer you can access actions available for this layer like zooming to and for user-defined feature layers saving (i.e. make it persitent), editing properties, editing features, editing display style, display raw data, create charts, delete it.
+Using the overflow menu on a layer you can access actions available for this layer like zooming to and for user-defined feature layers saving (i.e. make it persistent), editing properties, editing features, editing display style, display raw data, create charts, delete it.

 :point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the catalog tutorial to get more details